 Although binge drinking is not formerly classed as alcoholism or alcohol dependency, it comes with the same risks and is known to be a “Deadly” pastime.

 Drinking large amounts of alcohol can affect you mentally, physically, and emotionally.
-Not only can binge drinking hurt you, it can also take a toll on your family members and friends.
+Not only can binge drinking hurt you, but it can also take a toll on your family members and friends.
 Destroying positive and loving relationships.
 For me personally I do not see any pleasure, fun or enjoyment in getting tanked/smashed whatever the term is called.
 I do not like being “SICK” nor being vulnerable.

 In the short term it creates vomiting, headaches, migraines and loss of bodily functions.
 The forgotten memories of the prior events then days of getting your body back into somewhat of a normal state if you remain alcohol free.

-- Well the first step is to realize the habit that has accumulated.
+1: First important step is to realize the habit that has accumulated.

-- Then to begin to reduce your intake of alcohol, firstly at home – have “No Alcoholic beverages in the house.
+2: Then to begin to reduce your intake of alcohol, firstly at home – have “No Alcoholic beverages in the house.

-- Replace alcoholic drinks either with water, freshly squeezed juices or Kombucha.
+3: Replace alcoholic drinks either with water, freshly squeezed juices or Kombucha.

-- Kombucha is a great way to replace alcoholic beverages as it also helps to regain healthy digestion that has been damaged through the excess alcohol consumption.
+4: Kombucha is a great way to replace alcoholic beverages as it also helps to regain healthy digestion that has been damaged through the excess alcohol consumption.

-- When you go out begin with water, then say a bitter, lime and lemon.
+5: When you go out begin with water, then say a bitter, lime and lemon.
 You may well find after this you don’t want anything else to drink.

-- Don’t allow anyone to have influence over what or how much you drink.
+6: Don’t allow anyone to have influence over what or how much you drink.
 It is OK to say NO!

 Remember!
 What may give you a feeling of happiness and enlightment short term.
 Will undoubtly have long term detrimental results for which are going to be devastating to you or your loved ones.
 You are the one who will do the suffering.
 Whether it be cancer, dementia, kidney disease.
 Financial crisis occurs because you are not able to work or function effectively.